wa1tnr/rp2040-ard-mbed-platformio-aa/monitor.d/monitor-ff/README.md

-Thu Apr 22 23:32:07 UTC 2021
+Sun Apr 25 01:33:59 UTC 2021

 Designed for and tested on Adafruit ItsyBitsy RP2040.

 Likely to work on Feather RP2040 without modification.

-  monitor-ee.ino - empty sketch
+  monitor-ff.ino - empty sketch
-  n_monitor-ee_SKETCH.cpp - real sketch
+  n_monitor-ff_SKETCH.cpp - real sketch
   reflash.cpp - reflash routine
   dump_ram.cpp - dump ram block 256 bytes increment addrs
+  dump_ram.cpp - dump ram block 256 bytes increment addrs
+  dump_ram.cpp - dump ram block 256 bytes increment addrs

+  prebuilt_uf2.d - new directory - has a prebuilt .UF2 in it

-Instruction set is or will be very different as to how it is mapped.
-Newest work will map so the ram dump looks more like the code (ex. 'dly' appears in the right columns for 'delay' and 'lit' for 'literal').
+Newest work maps so that the ram dump looks more like the code (ex. 'dly' appears in the right columns for 'delay' and 'lit' for 'literal').

 Using more defines (C preprocessor) to differentiate between opcodes and inline data.
 This has progressed.

-Older:

-The present work (monitor-dd) demos LIT using both forms (the C preprocessor define for it, and opcode 11 - they are interchangeable, since cpp simply substitutes the one for the other, prior to compilation).

 # monitor